 - Information on why the web pages have enforcements, and

 - How to request Google for reviewing your pages again after addressing the policy violations.

 Here, you can find Sites with issues (for publishers having multiple domains) and Pages with issues with a status Must fix “Yes” or “No”.
 The lists of pages with “Yes” status need to be addressed and resolved as soon as possible.
 To find the exact reason why your page has violated the policies, you can click > next to the Last enforcement date.

 The next step is to check if an ad creative has violated the policies.
 To do that, you need to go to Delivery > Line items > All line items and click on the tab Creatives.
 Google Ad Manager shows three messages to show the ad creatives’ status:

 - Cleared; eligible for serving

-Here, you can find the ad creatives with status “Inactive (Disabled for policy violation)” or “Inactive (Paused for policy violation, rescanning)”.
-To select the individual creatives that have violated the policies, you need to apply filter Policy violation > is > Detected.
+Here, you can find the ad creatives with the status “Inactive (Disabled for policy violation)” or “Inactive (Paused for policy violation, rescanning)”.
+To select the individual creatives that have violated the policies, you must apply the filter Policy violation > is > Detected.

 To know the possible reasons why the ad creative has been paused or disabled, you can click on it and take the necessary actions to resolve the issues.

-After you remove the policy violation, the status can be checked by applying filter Policy violation > is > Cleared.
+After you remove the policy violation, the status can be checked by applying the filter Policy violation > is > Cleared.
 Once the policy violations are resolved, you can re-traffic the ad creative in the line item.
-In the meantime, Google Ad Manager will stop the line item to serve the particular ad creative.
+In the meantime, Google Ad Manager will stop the line item from serving the particular ad creative.

-If such ad creatives exist in multiple pages on your website, then policy violations could cause:
+If such ad creatives exist on multiple pages on your website, then policy violations could cause: